rchanou/rchanou.github.io/cost-awareness.md

 **["Clean Code" is bad.
 What makes code "maintainable"?](https://youtu.be/V6VP-2aIcSc?si=F_XTuR17209RYd8t)** by Internet of Bugs, describing his experiences dealing with "Clean Code" and explaining why it's flawed.

-**[Shawn McGrath Demonstrates Why OOP Is A Nightmare](https://youtu.be/C90H3ZueZMM?si=_TFHYmo-30P8xSBG)** (NSFW language), in which he drunkenly debugs, rails against, and rewrites an object-oriented library written by an eminent Microsoft researcher/author.
+**[Shawn McGrath Demonstrates Why OOP Is A Nightmare](https://youtu.be/C90H3ZueZMM?si=_TFHYmo-30P8xSBG)** (NSFW language), a hilariously drunken yet supremely lucid rant in which he debugs, rails against, and rewrites a convoluted object-oriented library by an eminent Microsoft researcher/author.

-**[Solving the Right Problems for Engine Programmers](https://youtu.be/4B00hV3wmMY?si=Hk_v2Hola2ehbpnA)** by Mike Acton, a prominent proponent of Data-Oriented Design.
+**[Solving the Right Problems for Engine Programmers](https://youtu.be/4B00hV3wmMY?si=Hk_v2Hola2ehbpnA)** by Mike Acton, perhaps the most prominent proponent of Data-Oriented Design.
 His advice applies to other domains as well, not just engine programming.

-**[The most important article on software development](https://youtu.be/U5BuRz6lzO4?si=fI8i6BtZ1CL5QO-E)**, a review of the article "Semantic Compression", written by none other than Casey Muratori.
-You can (and should) [read the article here](https://caseymuratori.com/blog_0015).
-In the video, Ted Bendixson reads the article and relates it back to his own experiences while sharing additional insights, which I think are all spot on and just as enlightening.
+**[The most important article on software development](https://youtu.be/U5BuRz6lzO4?si=fI8i6BtZ1CL5QO-E)**, a review of the article "Semantic Compression", written by the wise sage Casey Muratori.
+You can (and should) [read the original article yourself, here](https://caseymuratori.com/blog_0015).
+In the video, Ted Bendixson recites the article, relating it back to his own experiences while sharing additional great insights.

-Alright, enough background, let's get to my first technique.
-I call it **Cost-Explicit Management**.
+Alright, enough context, let's get to my first technique.
+I'm still struggling to find the right name for it, but for now I'll call it **Cost-Explicit Organization**.
+That's right, **CEO**.

-## Cost-Explicit Management
+## Cost-Explicit Organization

-Cost-Explicit Management (CEM) is usually the first technique I reach for when starting work on a new app or feature.
+Cost-Explicit Organization (CEO) is one of the first tools I reach for when starting work on a new app or feature.
 It's much like how an artist might sketch a broad outline before filling in all the details.

-As I explain it, CEM might sound a lot like basic functional programming.
+CEO is a procedural paradigm that takes inspiration from functional programming.
 I do, in fact, use plain structs and plain functions 99% of the time when writing new code.
-However, it should become clear where CEM departs from the standard functional programming ethos.
+If you've read functional programming tutorials, you'll notice that many of them start by explaining how FP separates pure functions from functions with side effects.
+However, they usually leave it at that, then proceed to tell you that you should compose curried higher-order functions into elegant map/reduce/filter pipes, and then monadically bind it or some BS like that.

-In my experience, other methodologies encourage programmers to prematurely oversplit their code.
-Not only that, they are coached to split them along suboptimal boundaries.
-I generally organize my functions along lines of specific, narrowly-defined costs, rather than vague notions of "domains", "responsibilities" or "services".
+To that, I say: Hold up, let's wind back.
+There's a lot more nuance to functions than just "pure" versus "impure".
+In fact, I cringe when I call them "functions", because "procedure" is the proper word.
+(Thanks GingerBill, for getting this right with Odin.)

 The easiest way for me to explain this is by example.
-So what we'll do is review a list of Go function headers and, based only on their names and type definitions, we are going to guess and discuss what other properties they might have.
+So what we'll do is review a list of Go function headers and, based only on their names and type definitions, we are going to guess and discuss what other properties they might have, that _aren't_ captured by the type system.
 (For some of these, I just took Go standard library functions and gave them more intuitive names.)

 ```
 func Sum(addends...int) int